149. Mr. William Smellie: A Sketch

 Email Poem |

-Analysis and Comments on 149.
+Comments, Analysis, and Meaning on 149.
 Mr. William Smellie: A Sketch

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem 149.
 Mr. William Smellie: A Sketch here.